napiorkowskimarcin/401_IMSET/README.md

 # HOMEWORK IMSET

-## Task is to re-create a .psd template with ability to choose technology stack
+## Task is to re-create a .psd template with full freedom to choose technology stack

 ## Used: